 What is Lenormand and what spread should you use for reading?
 Well, the most common Lenormand spread is known as a string.
 Strings are lines of 2, 3, 5, or 7 cards that provide you with sections of a story.
 We’ll look at an example in a moment.

 What is Lenormand and what other spreads are there?
 Well, you have Squares, which is a 9-card spread.
 You also have what’s known as a Grand Tableau which uses all 36 of the cards.
 This spread is certainly not for beginners!

 Now that we have the basics covered (almost), what is Lenormand reading and how can you do it?
-Well, have the person who the reading is decided on their question (if it’s you, simply hold the question in your mind).
+Well, have the person who the reading is decide on their question (if it’s you, simply hold the question in your mind).
 What is Lenormand and what steps come next?
 You want to shuffle the cards thoroughly, and then deal out the number of cards necessary for your spread.
-Let’s consider what is Lenormand reading is in relation to interpretation.
+Let’s consider what is Lenormand’s reading is about interpretation.